 I sat back down and listened.
 I knew it was The J. Geils Band because I’d just heard six of the same songs performed live.
 Those same songs all sounded deader than a dysfunctional dick.

 “Oh, my God, what happened to them?
 Were they sick?
 Are you sure these are the same guys?”

 “Same guys, same songs.
 Some bands are studio bands, some bands are live bands, some do both.
 J. Geils is a classic case of a live band.
 They need the crowd for a kick-start.
 I bought that album, their first studio album way back when, played it once, and put it in my reject pile to trade it in for something better on my next trip to the record store.
 Then they showed up at The Fillmore right before it closed, on a bill with Eric Burdon & War.
 Eric never had a chance.
 J. Geils blew him away.
-Same thing happened a couple of years later when I saw them with Loggins & Messina when those guys were at their peak.
+The same thing happened a couple of years later when I saw them with Loggins & Messina when those guys were at their peak.
 Buried them alive.”

 Until Sonny Landreth came along with Grant Street, Live: Full House was my favorite live album.
 Yes, I like it even better than Live at Leeds, everyone’s model of a live album.
 Personal tastes are what they are, but except for Roger Daltrey, I never considered The Who very sexy, and I could have fucked all the guys in the J. Geils Band when they were in their prime.
 ‘Nuff said!